-An easier and more transparent process for risk pool members
+An easier and more transparent process for members

 In addition to improving the collection of data, online portals and customizable dashboards can also improve the way information is shared with members.
 Upon logging in via a member portal embedded in your website, members can easily lookup and view the policy and claim information for which they have access rights, view a history of premium contributions, update information needed for renewal, and check the status of endorsements.

 Origami Risk can also help to simplify the process of generating and delivering quotes.
 With just a few clicks, exposure values and schedules provided by a member are run through the rating process and a premium contribution quote is provided to the member.
 On-screen tools allow for the delivery of multiple proposal options, submission of change requests, and automatic communication of the impact of changes.
 Streamlining this process improves operations, and also adds to services provided to members.